 The time has gone when candidates were evaluated on the basis of an only resume, personal interview, and good references.
 The assessment criteria have flourished by leaps and bounds over the years.

-Today, organizations believe in a more scientific and logical approach to assess the personality of a candidate.
+Today, organizations believe in a more scientific and logical career quiz to assess the personality of a candidate.
 Personality is broadly described as differences in behavior, emotional patterns, and feelings of a person.
 Behavioral patterns can be inherited as well as acquired.
 Personality does not change from one day to another though the changes are limited and small and may occur due to experiences that are life-changing.
 Personality is carried by a person everywhere.
 It affects our thinking, behavior, and feelings.
+If you are interested in what your greatest strengths and weaknesses are, take the test here to find out and work to improve it.

 Due to this, we are able to deal with the challenges in our life easier.
 In short, we can say it is a mirror of what we do and what we see.